Australian Chinese cuisine: Chinese cuisine in Australia

 Moreover, as Guangdong's cooking styles focus on producing a fresh and tender taste, their cooking methods usually favor steaming and braising.
 However, to better adapt to the Australian palate, deep-fried and saucy Asian dishes are also included in the new menus.
 These include sweet and sour pork, sticky lemon chicken and dim sim.
 Inspired by the authentic Chinese style of dishes, dim sum, the dim sim or "dimmy" was developed by Chinese chef William Wing Young around 1945 in Melbourne.
 Dim sim is a dumpling with thick (crispy) skin filled with meat and is usually fried.
 It is normally mistaken for dim sum – small bite-sized portions of food served in small baskets which are usually cooked by the steaming method.

-Another example showing the adaptation of Chinese cuisine can be seen through how Matthew Chan has developed Peacock Gardens Restaurant into the symbol of modern Australian Chinese cuisine.
+Another example showing the adaptation of Chinese cuisine can be seen through how Matthew Chan has developed Peacock Gardens Restaurant in the Sydney suburb of Crows Nest into the symbol of modern Australian Chinese cuisine.
 In an interview with News.com.au, Chan said that in the 1970s, Australian customers were not yet familiar with dishes such as "chicken chop suey, san choy bow and beef and black bean".
 Chan introduced these dishes into Australia with a few Western twists.
 For example, with san choy bow, understanding that Australian people were not familiar with pigeon meat, Chan decided to change the main protein to pork and beef mince.
 Furthermore, many vegetables were also substituted: cabbage to celery; bamboo shoots to water chestnuts; and most notably the use of Western broccoli instead of Chinese broccoli.